RobRendell/gTove/README.md

 * httprelay.io has added a SeqId GET parameter to mcast, allowing multiple tabs in the same browser to reliably get messages.
 * Have labels on minis which are GM-only?
-* Mini editor - position/zoom the standee outline/crop area, as well as top-down.
 * Mini editor - option set configure a back image, if you have one.
 * Disambiguate tap - if several minis/maps are potential targets of the tap, first show a menu of their names before showing their menu.